 We are honoured to be working with The Children's Wish Foundation of Canada to help make wishes come true for two very deserving families.
-One of these children is Nolan, who has asked for a Swim Spa to help him with his daily aquatic therapy.
-Read Nolan's story below.
+One of these children is Nolin, who has asked for a Swim Spa to help him with his daily aquatic therapy.
+Read Noin's story below.

 Nolin was born with a very rare genetic disease called NAN's deficiency, a condition where a missing enzyme affects bodily processes.
 He is the first person in the world to be diagnosed with this missing enzyme that so drastically affects his life.